JoeB989/Exp_EditSF/README.md

   - no empty building slots
   - all settlement buildings have a garrison
   - wounded garrisons
+- Fix Character skills - fixes the TDD problem where horizontal skills get saved in reverse order and don't load properly.
+Only operates on player faction for now.

 New menu commands on the Faction Array node (FACTION_ARRAY)
 - All Factions Economcs - gives an economics report of all factions